-“The latest Leon blends a sporty drive, stylish looks and decent practicality better than ever before.”
+“The latest SEAT Leon blends a sporty drive, stylish looks and decent practicality.
+It's cheaper than the VW Golf, too.”

 The current SEAT Leon is a proud member of the Volkswagen Group, so is made up of parts and components that also go into the Audi A3 and Volkswagen Golf.
 However, what SEAT has over its VW bedfellows is style, with the Leon by far the prettiest of the bunch thanks to a striking design and sharp looks.